brunokim/prol/README.md

 ## Debug viewer

-After creating a `Machine()` object, you may set its `debug_filename` attribute with the name of a file where it will write the machine's internal state as a JSON for each iteration.
+After creating a `Machine()` object, you may set its `debug_filename` attribute with the name of a file where it [writes the machine's internal state](https://twitter.com/thingskatedid/status/1386077306381242371) as a JSON for each iteration.
 You may visualize the execution by running an HTTP server within the debug/ folder, e.g. with `python -m http.server`, and loading the JSONL file.
 As a sample, `debugtest/interpreter.jsonl` contains the execution for `interpreter.py`.